 Key #2 Seek God’s Direction

-Don’t limit God’s guidance to just work or ministry.
-Inquire of Him of when to spend recreation and family time as well.
-You’ll have a greater peace when you do.
+Do not limit God’s guidance to just work or ministry, inquire of Him of when to spend recreational and family time as well.
+You will have greater peace when you do.

 Key #3 Plan Your Schedule

 Days, week, and months can float by without accomplishing the fulfillment of God’s goals for your life.
 Without a well-thought schedule of daily deadlines, goals and dreams can slip away.
 Set a schedule, with deadlines, on a calendar or personal planner.
 Organize your time for maximum productivity and efficiency.
 If mornings are your most productive times, do not allow phone calls, appointments, or meetings to drain your energy.
 Schedule calls and other appointments in the afternoon hours.
 Plan your schedule to maximize each moment of your day.